odunet/DJango_DO_Application/ReadMe.md

 ```
 ## Acknowledments
-The code was sourced from Digital Oceans Tech Talk by **Mason Egger**
+The code was sourced from DigitalOcean's Tech Talk by **Mason Egger**